creativescala/creative-scala/book/src/pages/expressions/README.md

 # Expressions, Values, and Types

-With the setup complete we're ready to start learning to program!
 We have two goals in this chapter:

 1. to write and run our first Scala code; and
 2. to start building our model of how code works.